osV22/Nikko-Digital-Ink/README.md

 - An app that takes drawing strokes and outputs digital equivlant using Google's ML Kit's Digital Ink Japanese language model.

 Why?
+- To learn about digital ink ahead of a meeting
+- Why Nikko?
+    - Will explain in person ;) Its a lovely city in the Japanese mountains!

 How?
 - A tiny <20MB model is downloaded on the user's device.
 In this case we specifically target Japanese langauge because that's the audience this particualar exmaple is built for.